Four of many simple ways to vary a Tunisian net lace.

 Class Handout Progress: Steeking Tunisian Lace

-The graphic below completes a section of the Steeking Tunisian Lace class handout.
+The graphic above completes a section of the Steeking Tunisian Lace class handout.
 The base stitch is Tunisian Extended Stitch, or Tes.
-This chameleon-like stitch has other names and many variations (see newsletter #49).
-It’s versatile, slightly odd, and one of my favorites, so I’m delighted to be teaching this class topic for the CGOA conference.
+This chameleon-like stitch has other names and many variations (discussed in newsletter #49).
+It’s versatile, slightly odd, and one of my favorites, so I’m delighted to teach this class topic for the CGOA conference.

-Here are a few swatches that contrast some of the simplest variations of this Tunisian lace net.
+These four swatches contrast some of the simplest variations of this Tunisian lace net.

 “Teeks” stands for Tunisian knit stitch extended twice.
 Easier to say than Tkse².